 You may put shortcuts to various items into this directory.
-But be cautious: adding too many programs to the folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).
+But be cautious: adding too many programs to the startup folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).

 STEP 1.
 Open the Startup Folder using any method explained above.